mudflapapp/synctera/docs/PersonsApi.md

 Create a person

 Create a person who may act as a personal customer or a director/officer/owner of a business.
 You can then verify the identity of this customer and associate them with other people and accounts.
+Note that if no shipping_address attribute is provided in the request, the shipping_address will be set to a copy of the legal_address.

 ### Examples